 Table of Content

-In response, organizational memory can fetch, store, and share knowledge and data among individuals.
+In response, organizational memory can fetch stored knowledge, and share the data among individuals.
 As a human being, memory means to gain, store, and retrieve human data in the form of documentation.
 In other words, it refers to companies or industries that have a group of people that work together to work on their tasks and activities.

 Apart from organizational memory, there exists an institutional memory or corporate memory.
 It uses three basic terms interchangeably that consist of information, mainly information of value for re-use in the application.